jmdejno/lil-codemods/README.md

 # lil-codemods

-A collection of codemod's for lil-codemods.
+A collection of codemods for Ember.

 ## Usage